 How long should company records be retained for?

-A company director has a legal responsibility to keep company records and accounting records.
+A company director has a legal responsibility to keep company and accounting records.
 A director must keep records about the company itself, as well as financial and accounting records.
-You may hire a professional (for example, an accountant) to help with your record keeping.
+You may hire a professional (an accountant) to help with your record-keeping.

 You must keep records for six years from the end of the last company financial year they relate to, or longer, if: